mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 Salvage operations can now begin.
 The Survey Scout and/or the cutter will pull alongside the hulk, and there will be no signs of power on the vessel.
 There is some considerable damage to the hull, so the ship appears to have suffered a mishap of some sort, either in Jump space or when it arrived in the Grant system.
-The crew will investi- gate the wreck through some reasonably dangerous EVA.
+The crew will investi-gate the wreck through some reasonably dangerous EVA.
 Everything is recorded through cameras on the vacc suit helmets, so footage can be reviewed in the future.
 The ship's structure is largely intact, but much of the interior of the ship has been trashed - methodically so.
 A search of the entire ship will reveal the following disturbing facts.

 1. There is no sign of the crew - no bodies, nothing.
-However, if the characters decide to undertake a scan of the surrounding area (a difficult check against sensors skill), they will find the bodies of two dead scouts float- ing in space, a male and a female.
+However, if the characters decide to undertake a scan of the surrounding area (a difficult check against sensors skill), they will find the bodies of two dead scouts float-ing in space, a male and a female.
 They are not wearing vacc suits, and appear to have suffered from explosive decompression.
 The bodies should be retrieved for return to their families.
-2. The damage to the hull can be discerned by anyone with engineering skill to be impacts from asteroid type bod- ies.
+2. The damage to the hull can be discerned by anyone with engineering skill to be impacts from asteroid type bod-ies.
 This is what caused the explosive decompressions.
 3. Both small craft (the lifeboat and the launch are missing).
 The air/raft is still in its bay, so this is salvageable.
 The ATV bay is empty, but the briefing indicated that no ATV was carried.
 This may lead the characters to scan for the small craft.
 They will find none.
 4. The turrets are also salvageable, and will require an average mechanic check to successfully remove.
-An ex- ceptional failure could mean major issues out in the zero-G environment.
+An ex-ceptional failure could mean major issues out in the zero-G environment.
 The work is hard and time consuming, but the eight beam lasers are in good condition.
 The sandcaster turret is smashed however, by an impact from an asteroid fragment.
 This is easily confirmed because the fragment is firmly wedged inside the turret.
 5. The bridge controls and computer systems, as well as all the sensors, have been carefully removed, as if by a